Pit Boss Vs Traeger

 Warranty can be extremely important when purchasing a pellet grill.
 Since these are meant to withstand the elements and high temperatures on a regular basis, proper peace of mind can only come when a brand offers a great warranty.
 Traeger usually offers a three-year warranty with its entry-level series of pellet grills.
 The warranty covers defects in material and workmanship and Traeger promises to provide replacements for defective parts.

 Pit Boss, on the other hand, offers a comprehensive five-years warranty for its grills.
 For its price range, this can be considered best-in-class.
+Obviously Pit Boss believes in the durability of their products.

 Both brands bring additional features to the table which can be meaningful to your particular use case.
 If you are looking for something with a sear burner or broiler, Pit Boss can be a great option.
 However, if you are looking to operate the grill remotely, the WiFire capabilities of Traeger grills can make them an automatic choice.
 Remote connectivity is missing from Pit Boss grills in this price range.